-- Help develop and implement an individualized plan of care with ICT support and communication that facilitates effective care coordination. - Provide timely access to medical records or information for quality management and other purposes, including audits, complaint reviews or appeals, Healthcare Effectiveness Data and Information Set (HEDIS®) and other studies. - Promptly and appropriately respond to improvement recommendations for development and enactment of a corrective/improvement plan. - Follow the preventive care guidelines set by the U.S. Preventive Services Task Force and provide and document NCQA-required preventive care services for HEDIS.
+- Help develop and implement an individualized plan of care with ICT support and communication that facilitates effective care coordination. - Provide timely access to medical records or information for quality management and other purposes, including audits, complaint reviews or appeals, HEDIS and other studies. - Respond to improvement recommendations for development and enactment of a corrective/improvement plan promptly and appropriately. - Follow preventive care guidelines set by the U.S. Preventive Services Task Force and provide and document NCQA-required preventive care services for HEDIS.

-3. Creation of individual care plans (ICPs)
+Creation of individual care plans (ICPs)